-AICHE Chemical Engineering for Good Challenge - 2017
+AIChE Chemical Engineering for Good Challenge - 2019

-The Global Societal Impact Committee, Student Chapters Committee, Sustainable Energy Forum and International Committee of AIChE are pleased to announce the 2nd annual ACE4G Challenge.
-This is a competition to encourage chemical engineering students and their partners to consider how chemical engineering know-how can be applied in an appropriate way on a small scale to improve the quality of life of communities in the developing world.
+The Global Societal Impact Committee, Student Chapters Committee, Sustainable Energy Forum and International Committee of AIChE are pleased to announce the 4th annual ACE4G Challenge.
+This is a competition to encourage chemical engineering students to consider how chemical engineering know-how can be applied in an appropriate way on a small scale to improve the quality of life of communities in the developing world.
 AIChE student chapters are strongly encouraged to partner with organizations, such as Engineers Without Borders, with experience applying appropriate technology on micro scale projects in small technically unsophisticated communities.
+Included this year is an additional incentive; a bonus prize for entries by international collaborations between student chapters.